 - Human capital

-The objective of the pre-IPO due diligence process is to assess the long-term viability of your company’s business model and the disbursement capacity of the company.
-The investigations focus on market and competitive analysis and assessing opportunities and risks in the commercial and regulatory environments.
-They underwriters will ultimately use this information to arrive at an appropriate price of securities, and also protect themselves from liability associated with the prospectus.
+The objective of the pre-IPO due diligence process is to assess the long-term viability of your company’s business model.
+In addition, the disbursement capacity of the company.
+Therefore, investigations focus on market and competitive analysis and assessing opportunities and risks in the commercial and regulatory environments.
+In other words, the underwriters will use this information to arrive at an appropriate price of securities.
+They also protect themselves from liability associated with the prospectus.

 What is involved in IPO due diligence procedures?

 Expect that the due diligence process will be demanding.
-Underwriters’ legal counsel will closely examine your company’s financial and business information, conduct discussions with senior management, inspect operating facilities and associated assets, and review contracts and other agreements.
+Underwriters’ legal counsel will closely examine your company’s financial and business information.
+In addition, they will conduct discussions with senior management, inspect operating facilities and associated assets.
+And review contracts and other agreements.

 - Business and operational performance.